cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/cfy-cluster-manager.md

 * Otherwise, preconfigured config.yaml files will be generated and used automatically.

 * **Note**: If you use your own config files, you cannot specify the certificates' paths for the different instances.
-Moreover, the ldap and external_db configurations will be ignored (if configured).
+Moreover, the ldap, external_db, and credentials sections in the configuration file will be ignored.

 #### Credentials
 * If you wish to use your own credentials, you can specify them in the `credentials` section.